func-i/Funci_from_OS/_posts/2016-10-03-talk-summary-web-accessibility.md

+---
+layout:     post
+title:      Introduction to API Security with OAUTH 2.0
+author:     kevin
+date:       2016-08-03
+published:  true
+social_image: blog_posts/security3.jpg
+description: "Topic: OAUTH 2.0 Social login security.
+What follows is a step by step introspection of the various HTTP communications that happen between the relevant actors involved, together with a few security considerations where applicable."
+---

 # Intro to the Importance of Web Accessibility

 >The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.